The order concerning the suspension, on certain conditions, of several provisions of the

 If equipment or an object installed on an MMA blocks its headlights, lights or reflectors, devices equivalent to its headlights, lights or reflectors must be carried in places where they are visible.
 Objects transported on an MMA must be well attached, in a way as not to affect handling or visibility.

 The Ministère recommends:

 A cycle lane is a lane designed and developed for the exclusive use of cyclists or so that it can be shared with other means of getting around.
 Consult the

-traffic rules specific to cyclists (in French only) for more information about the different types of cycle lanes.
+Traffic Rules for Bicycles for more information about the different types of cycle lanes.

 Note: Municipalities govern the use of bicycle paths and multi-use paths on their territory and can determine, through bylaws, the types of vehicles that are authorized to use the paths.

 To cross a road at a pedestrian crosswalk that is not located at an intersection controlled by traffic lights or stop signs, the MMA user must, before entering the crosswalk, ensure that it can be done safely.

 When a pedestrian or an MMA user enters a pedestrian crosswalk, the other users (road vehicles, bicycles and MMAs) must stop and allow the pedestrian or MMA user to cross.

 To cross an intersection, MMA users must heed the pedestrian lights.
 Where there are none, they must obey the traffic lights or stop signs, as the case may be.